Idan-sh/Java-Server-Logs/README.md

 <br />

 #### Options to use and test the TO-DO Server:
-* You can download and import the `Test-Run.postman_collection.json` Postman file into Postman to see an example of some requests and responses from the server.
+* You can download and import the `Test-Run.postman_collection.json` Postman file into Postman to see an example of some requests and responses from the server
-* You can also use the Dockerfile to build and run a docker container of the todo-server
+* You can also use the `Dockerfile` to build and run a docker container with the todo-server
 > Notes and instructions on how to use the docker container are inside the Dockerfile
 <br />